-Finding the best 3D printer doesn't need to be difficult or expensive thanks to our guide to the best 3D printers on the market today.
-In this list, we provide clear and concise information on a wide range of 3D printers, helping you to choose the best 3D printer for your needs.
+Just because you want to buy a new 3D printer, it doesn't mean you have to spend ages researching and then spending huge amounts of money, so our list of the best 3D printers contains clear and concise information on a wide range of 3D printers, helping you to choose the best 3D printer for your needs.

-Our very own price comparison tool also scours the internet to find the very best deals on 3D printers, so when you've found the 3D printer that's right for you, you can buy confident in the knowledge that you're paying the best price.
+Meanwhile, our price comparison tool searches the internet to find the very best deals on 3D printers, so when you've found the 3D printer that's right for you, you can buy confident in the knowledge that you're paying the best price.

 The best all-round 3D printer